apcountryman/picolibrary/docs/network/ip.md

 ## Address
 The `::picolibrary::IP::Address` class is used to store an IP address.
-To get the version of a stored address, use the `::picolibrary::IP::Address:version()` member function.
+To get the version of a stored address, use the `::picolibrary::IP::Address::version()` member function.
 To check if the version of a stored address is unspecified, use the `::picolibrary::IP::Address::is_unspecified()` member function.